Aarjav0210/pov-bounties/README.md

 Traction test, experiment run during hackathon, was deployed on railway.

 For smooth deployment purposes, front end is on pov-bounties-frontend repo (will be shared too)

+NOTE: Requires at least an H100 to run the pipeline